tabriztarh/instagram-ghost-remover/README.md

 ## Usage (tried to make it easy for non savvy people)

-(note: when I say type "x", you will type x WITHOUT THE QUOTES)

  - Download this repo (this whole thing) as ZIP and unzip it.
  - Open your terminal.
 (On Mac: open the Terminal app, on Windows, open Command Prompt, on Linux, well you probably know what you are doing anyway ;))
  - Check Python version.
-(On Mac: type "python -V", on Windows, type "python".
+(On Mac: type `python -V`, on Windows, type `python`.
 Press Enter.
 If you see something like Python 2.7 (I've tested on 2.7.10) great.
 If you get an error or see a Python 3.x version, download Python 2.7 (Google it).
 (Would it work with Python 3?
 Maybe, but I didn't test it.)
  - Go to the folder that you unzipped this repo from the terminal.
-(Type "cd full_path_to_your_folder", for example "cd C:\Downloads\instagram-ghost-remover" or "cd /Users/Name/Downloads/instagram-ghost-remover".
+(Type `cd full_path_to_your_folder`, for example `cd C:\Downloads\instagram-ghost-remover` or `cd /Users/Name/Downloads/instagram-ghost-remover`.
 Of course these are just examples.
-You can just type "cd " (with the space after it) and drag-drop your folder into the terminal window to paste the full path to it).
+You can just type `cd ` (with a space after it) and drag-drop your folder into the terminal window to paste the full path to it).
 Press Enter.
- - Type "pip install -r requirements-dev.txt".
+ - Type `pip install -r requirements-dev.txt`.
 Press Enter.
 It may take about a minute to complete.
 When it stops downloading stuff and waits for you again, it's done.
- - Type "python start.py".
+ - Type `python start.py`.
 Press Enter.
  - After that point, the whole thing is self explanatory.
 It will load a list of your followers, posts, likes your your posts, and comments on your posts.
 It may take a while (e.g. minutes, or about an hour or more if you've got lots of followers/posts etc).
 When it's done it will start blocking/unblocking those "ghost" followers that I explained earlier.
 You may stop (if you think it's enough or if you need to pause) when it starts blocking/unblocking by simply closing the terminal window.

  ## Warning

- The folder will contain your username and password in the file "credentials.py" and "credentials.pyc".
+ The folder will contain your username and password in the file `credentials.py` and `credentials.pyc`.
 Make sure those two files are safe from other people.

  ## Notes